Battle of Cape Gelidonya: Third day

-Europeans against Barbary pirates, by Laureys a Castro.
+French ship against Barbary galleys, by Aert Anthoniszoon.

 The third and last day, after a speech that boosted their morale, the Ottomans attacked with great resolve and managed to grapple the Carretina, but the ships' high sides made it difficult for the Ottoman janissaries to climb up, leaving them vulnerable to the fire of the Spanish falconets.
 The Concepción also helped repel them from its side.
 Meanwhile, more galleys approached Rivera's flagship from the most favorable angle to exploit its blind spot, but the Spanish commander had foreseen such a possibility, ordered that the Santiago move to his ship's bow.
 The maneuver exposed the Ottoman galleys to the combined fire, which kept doing severe damage.
 Fighting continued until midday, when the Spaniards only had gunpowder left for six more hours of battle, but at this point the Ottomans finally retreated not to return, with another galley sunk, two dismasted, and 17 others severely damaged or heeling over.

 In total, the Ottoman fleet suffered heavy losses, with 10 galleys sunk and another 23 disabled.
 1,200 Janissaries and 2,000 sailors and rowers were killed.
-Rivera also reported hearing two cannon shots in the Ottoman flagship, which he identified as a signal that the fleet's commander had been either killed or hurt.
+Rivera also reported hearing two cannon shots in the Ottoman flagship, which he identified as a signal that the fleet's commander had been either killed or gravely wounded.
 By comparison, the Spanish suffered 34 dead and 93 wounded, as well as severe damage to the rigging and hulls of the Concepción and the Santiago, which had to be towed by the other ships to Candia to be repaired.
 Once rearmed, Rivera headed for Brindisi, where he arrived with 15 more ships captured and much booty in gold.